-- A ride that punches far beyond what the price would suggest
+- A ride that performs far beyond what the price would suggest

 - Great kit makes the most of the sorted frame

-- Versatile frame means it can also switch to commuting duties
+- Versatile frame means it can switch to commuting duties

-If you’ve got £1,000 to spend on a quick trail hardtail then this absolutely has to be in your shortlist as its ride is capable of outclassing nearly everything else in its category.
+If you’ve got £1,000 to spend on a quick trail hardtail then this absolutely has to be on your shortlist because its ride is capable of outclassing nearly everything else in its category.

 As a rework of Boardman’s fast trail 29er, the MHT is more evolution than revolution.
 It’s blisteringly fast, with a lot of that pace coming directly from the Boardman’s lack of overall weight.
 Pop it on the scales and you’d see it actually comes in at around 2kg lighter than most similarly priced bikes.